-- 50294 Small Engines: (Publications: Crank it Up, Warm it Up or Tune it Up) Exhibit a display, selecting one of the following items: - Ignition System: Identify the parts of the Ignition System and explain how magnetic energy is produced through the ignition system to ignite the spark plug; OR - Compression System: Explain how heat energy is produced by an engine and converted into mechanical energy; OR - Heat Transfer: Explain how heat is transferred through the cooling and lubrication system of an air cooled or water cooled engine; OR - Filter Maintenance: Explain the proper maintenance and cleaning of the air, fuel, and oil filters of an engine; OR - What does a serial number reveal?: Explain the various information that can be learned from the serial number or identification number stamped on the shroud of a Briggs & Stratton engine; OR - Tools to do the job: Identify and explain the function(s) of different specialty tools needed for small engine work: OR - Experimentation: Explain through illustration an experiment you conducted from the project manual showing the results of your work. - 50297 Small Engines Ready4Life Challenge: (Open to 11-18 year-olds enrolled in any Small Engines project.)
-See the general project rules for class information.
+50294 Small Engines 1 - 3: (Publications: Crank it Up, Warm it Up or Tune it Up)

+Exhibit a display, selecting one of the following items:

+- Ignition/Electrical System: Identify the parts of the Ignition System and explain how magnetic energy is produced through the ignition system to ignite the spark plug; OR - Compression System: Explain how heat energy is produced and engine power is measured by an engine and/or converted into mechanical energy through transmissions; OR - Heat Transfer: Explain how heat is transferred through the cooling and lubrication system of an air cooled or water-cooled engine: OR - Filter Maintenance: Explain the proper maintenance and cleaning of the air, fuel and oil filters of an engine; OR - What does a serial number reveal?
+Explain the various information that can be learned from the serial number or identification number stamped on the shroud of a Briggs & Stratton engine: OR - Tools to do the job: Identify and explain the function(s) of different specialty tools needed for small engine work.
+OR - Experimentation: Explain through illustration an experiment you conducted from the project manual showing the results of your work.